Raise Dead

 Raise Dead popularity

 How popular is Raise Dead?
-It is a seldom seen spell in the game, and is chosen less than other options when available.
-This spell may fill a specific niche for a spellbook.
+It is a seldom seen spell in the game, but is often chosen over other options when available.
+This spell could be a valuable addition for spellbooks.

 - Top 50% picked level 5 Cleric spell